Stephenice/Recipe_App/README.md

 Webpack was used as the module bundler to incorporate Axios for fetching as well as BABEL for compiling the next-gen JavaScript.

+- Architectural Pattern
+  Model–view–controller was used to implement user interfaces, data, and controlling logic so its easy to maintain and add new functionality with ease. feel free to dive into the code.

 ## Installation

 The easiest way to view this project demo [click here](https://recipeshop.netlify.app/).